qorix-group/score/docs/process/process_areas/safety_analysis/guidance/dfa_failure_initiators.rst

         -
         -

+    | (*) These issues are taken from the arguments on freedom from interference between software elements.
+    |     In that respect, the dependent failure initiators Unintended Impact and Communication represent causes of violation of freedom from interference for software.

     | 2.3 Shared information inputs
     | Same information consumed by the two functions even in absence of shared resources, i.e. from a functional perspective.